 Dassault Systemes's score of 92 is higher than 95% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Dassault Systèmes reported total carbon emissions of approximately 324,811,000 kg CO2e, with Scope 1 emissions at about 3,104,000 kg CO2e, Scope 2 emissions (market-based) at approximately 2,518,000 kg CO2e, and a significant Scope 3 total of about 319,189,000 kg CO2e.
-This represents a notable increase from 2023, where total emissions were approximately 291,611,000 kg CO2e.
-The company has set ambitious targets to reduce its greenhouse gas emissions.
-It aims for a 35% reduction in Scope 1 and 2 emissions by 2027, using 2019 as the baseline year.
-Additionally, Dassault Systèmes is committed to achieving carbon neutrality by 2040 at the latest.
-For Scope 3 emissions, the company targets a 20% reduction by 2027, focusing on emissions from business travel and employee commuting.
-These commitments align with the Science Based Targets initiative (SBTi), where Dassault Systèmes has pledged to reduce absolute Scope 1 and 2 GHG emissions by 34% and Scope 3 emissions from business travel and employee commuting by 23% by 2027, also from a 2019 baseline.
-Furthermore, the company aims for 52% of its suppliers to have science-based targets by 2025.
-Overall, Dassault Systèmes is actively working towards significant emissions reductions while striving for long-term sustainability goals, reflecting its commitment to addressing climate change.
+This represents an increase from 2023, where total emissions were about 291,611,000 kg CO2e.
+The company has set ambitious climate commitments, aiming for a 35% reduction in Scope 1 and 2 greenhouse gas emissions by 2027, using 2019 as the baseline year.
+Additionally, they target a 20% reduction in Scope 3 emissions by the same year.
+Furthermore, Dassault Systèmes is committed to achieving carbon neutrality by 2040 at the latest.
+These targets align with the Science Based Targets initiative (SBTi), which confirms that Dassault Systèmes aims to reduce absolute Scope 1 and 2 GHG emissions by 34% and Scope 3 emissions from business travel and employee commuting by 23% by 2027.
+The company also plans for 52% of its suppliers, covering purchased goods and services and capital goods, to have science-based targets by 2025.
+Overall, Dassault Systèmes is actively working towards significant emissions reductions while committing to long-term sustainability goals, reflecting its dedication to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents